AdotDdot/sprox/README.md

 Getting it to work
 ==================
   * Make sure urwid is installed ([Installation instructions](https://github.com/wardi/urwid/wiki/Installation-instructions))
   * Run *setup.py*.
 It will create the needed directories and create the self-signed SSL certificate.
-You may specify the local certificates path (defaults to */etc/ssl/certs/ca-certificates.crt*) and the serial number of the self-signed certificate (defaults to 1).
+You may specify the local certificates file path (defaults to */etc/ssl/certs/ca-certificates.crt*) and the serial number of the self-signed certificate (defaults to 1).
   `python setup.py [localcert] [serial]`
   * In the newly-created directory *sproxy_files* you can find the certificate file *sproxy.pem*.
 Import it in your browser as a trusted certificate authority.
   * The proxy will run on port 50007.
 Configure your browser to use the proxy and run *sprox.py*